-In Part 5 of our series aimed at assisting attorneys practicing family law in Guilford and surrounding counties, we look at admitting hearsay statements made to social workers.
+In Part 5 of our series, we look at admitting hearsay statements made to social workers.
 It is common in cases involving allegations of abuse that a social worker will be involved at some point, whether the social worker conducts the initial interview, or they are brought in after there has been police involvement.
 Often the social worker will speak individually with the child and will have vital hearsay statements from the child that need to be admitted.
 A particularly helpful case on this point is State v.
 Crumbley, 519 S.E.2d 94, 135 N.C.
 App.
 59 (1999).

 In Crumbley, Social Services was contacted after the minor child’s aunt reported suspected sexual abuse to the local police department.
 An emergency investigator with the Department of Social Services went to the home and spoke with the minor child, who was age 7.
 Based on the investigator’s interview with the child it was determined that the child should be removed from the home and the case was referred to a social worker with Child Protective Services the same day.
 The social worker met with the child the same day and determined the child needed medical treatment.
 The child could not be seen by a child sexual abuse specialist for another eight days, so the child saw a pediatrician prior to the appointment with the specialist.
 The Defendant in Crumbley objected to the hearsay statements made to the emergency investigator and social worker being admitted.